GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Range**: 15 yards

-**Effect**: You attempt the difficult task of seperating a creature's very consciousness temporarily, an art not easily mastered nor ever recommended.
+**Effect**: You attempt the difficult task of separating a creature's very consciousness temporarily, an art not easily mastered nor ever recommended.
 Target must succeed an [Inte] save or become dazed for a number of rounds equal to half of the points of failure.
 On a critical failure, the creature becomes Mindless° for a number of rounds equal to the spell's tier before becoming dazed.

 You may cast this on a creature that is already mindless.
 If it critically fails the save, it forgets any orders it had received and cannot receive any for a number of rounds equal to the spell's tier.